stmorse/Lagrange/_posts/2017-09-30-Beginner-NN-Part-I.md

 6. **Gradient step.** Using the gradients, take a (stochastic) gradient step and update the parameters based on the training pair.
 Return to step 1.

+### Practical considerations

+A few quick implementation considerations:

+1. Initializing the weights.
+Since the loss function is highly nonconvex, it is essential to take care in initializing our startpoint, i.e., our initial parameter values.
+For example, when using ReLUs, if we initialize all our weights to zero, then all our activation function inputs will always be zero and therefore our outputs will always be zero and will never change despite any number of training data.
+One better choice is to initialize the weights by sampling from a Gaussian distribution with mean zero and variance based on the number of neurons in a particular layer (for example, setting variance $$\sigma^2 = 1/m$$).
+It can be shown that this causes the variance of the output to varies in proportion to the variance of the input.

+2. Regularization.
+The enormous number of parameters inherent to a NN encourages "overfitting" to the training data.
+As mentioned, SGD may help prevent this, but another technique is to introduce a **regularizer** in our loss function, for example by penalizing large weights by adding a norm on the weights to the loss function.

+3. Dropout.
+Another popular type of regularization is called "dropout," where we randomly turn-off neurons during training.
+In this scheme, neurons rely on signals from their neighbors on the importance of particular connections.
+This methodology requires adjustments to both the feedforward and backprop implementations.

+## Further reading

+There are many other fine [tutorials](http://neuralnetworksanddeeplearning.com/chap1.html) around the web for dipping one's toe in the water of neural networks, most of them [more detailed](http://www.deeplearning.net/tutorial/mlp.html) than the one presented here.
+My aim was not to be thorough, but friendly, and to cover all the relevant ideas in a short, digestible post.
+If you know of other good resources for my intended audience (undergraduates), I'd be happy to add them here, please contact me via email or Twitter.
+Thanks for reading!